 “Most of our customers have an entire rack of sound synchronisers, aspect ratio convertors, audio embedders and de-embedders – all those little boxes and cards that allow you to build a broadcast facility or a production facility.
 These things don’t exist in the 2110 world, but our NDI Process Engine functions like a virtual glue rack, allowing you to carry out all these process that we’ve all come to depend on.”

-Getting started with NDI is simpler than most people imagine.
+Getting started with NDI is simpler than most people imagine, whether you’re building a production hub or adapting existing facilities for remote working.
 A lot of the basic tools are free, and setup can take minutes.
 “NDI is designed to deliver a good ‘day one’ experience,’ said Gilbert.

 You can download free apps and run them on your existing network, and you’ll be doing NDI within ten minutes.
 There are loads of free tools that run on your existing computers, network and switch, and move high quality video from one computer to another.
 You then start to discover that there’s a massive array of software and hardware from different vendors that supports NDI, and they’re all 100% compatible.
 And it gives you this enormously broad toolkit to start building on.”

-NDI Router As well as basic tools like SDI converters, scan converters and NDI monitoring solutions, Gallery SIENNA have developed a number of applications that make it easy for end users to handle the transition to NDI.
-NDI Router, for example, simulates the experience of defining inputs and outputs in an SDI router, even though these things are decided at the endpoint in an NDI workflow.
-All this means that users with experience of SDI workflows don’t need to retrain for NDI.
-You can find out more about Gallery SIENNA’s products here.
+SIENNA ND Router As well as basic tools like SDI converters, scan converters and NDI monitoring solutions, Gallery SIENNA have developed a number of applications that make it easy for end users to handle the transition to NDI.
+ND Router, for example, simulates the experience of defining inputs and outputs in an SDI router, even though these things are decided at the endpoint in an NDI workflow.
+Need dual redundant routers?
+Unfortunately, each NDI router only has a single IP address, so your existing system may need modifying – get in touch to find out how we can help, or learn more about Gallery SIENNA’s products here.

 SIENNA Cloud for NDI Got production facilities in several locations?
 SIENNA Cloud extends NDI functionality from your LAN to your WAN, and means that any user in any facility can see any NDI inputs on the WAN as if they were local.
 For example, if a London facility were bringing in NDI feeds from cameras at Wimbledon, editors at different branches around the world would be able to see, mix and edit from those sources to create different packages for their regions.